-Marine Corps Grooming Standards (Hair, Uniform, Tattoos)
+The Basics of Marine Corps Grooming Standards

 Men will be well groomed at all times and will abide by the following:

-Head hair will be styled so as not to interfere with the proper wear of uniform headgear.
-Hair which protrudes from beneath properly worn headgear in an unsightly manner is considered excessive, regardless of length.
+- Head hair will be styled so as not to interfere with the proper wear of uniform headgear.
+Hair which protrudes from beneath properly worn headgear in an unsightly manner is considered excessive regardless of length.
 Keep it high and tight.

-A mustache maybe worn after recruit training, but the face must be clean shaven daily.
+- A mustache may be worn after recruit training, but the face must be clean shaven daily.
 The mustache will be neatly trimmed and must be contained within imaginary vertical lines from the corners of the mouth and the margin area of the upper lip.
 The individual length of a mustache hair fully extended must not exceed 1/2 inch.

-No male Marine will be required to have his chest hair clipped except that which is so long as to protrude in an unsightly manner above the collar of the long sleeve khaki shirt.
+- No male Marine will be required to have his chest hair clipped except that which is so long as to protrude in an unsightly manner above the collar of the long sleeve khaki shirt.

 Female Marines are required to maintain hair that is standard within the Marine Corps population.
 No trendy or eccentric styles are allowed and all Marines will be well groomed at all times when in uniform.

-Hair length may extend to the Marine's uniform collar, but will not fall below the collar's lower edge.
+- Hair length may extend to the Marine's uniform collar but will not fall below the collar's lower edge.
 However, a Marine with long hair may neatly pin and fasten the hair as long as it maintains a neat look.
-During physical training periods in which physical training clothing is worn, hair will be allowed to fall naturally, without being fastened or pinned.
+During physical training periods in which physical training clothing is worn, hair will be allowed to fall naturally without being fastened or pinned.
 This does not apply when conducting physical training in the utility uniform.

-Hair will be styled so as not to interfere with the proper wear of the uniform headgear.
+- Hair will be styled so as not to interfere with the proper wear of the uniform headgear.
 All headgear will fit snugly and comfortably around the largest part of the head without distortion or excessive gaps.
-Hairstyles which do not allow the headgear to be worn in this manner are prohibited.
+Hairstyles that do not allow the headgear to be worn in this manner are prohibited.

-Rule #1: Any tattoo, regardless of where it is cannot express sexism, nudity, racism, vulgarity, or anything that is offensive and brings discredit to the Marine Corps.
+- Rule #1: Any tattoo, regardless of where it is, cannot express sexism, nudity, racism, vulgarity, or anything that is offensive and brings discredit to the Marine Corps.

-Other Hair Fads and Cosmetics
+Other Fads and Cosmetics for Women

 Barrettes, combs, rubber bands, etc. are authorized if concealed by the hair.
 Inconspicuous hair pins and bobby pins, if required, are authorized.
 Hair nets will not be worn unless authorized for a specific type of duty.
 Wigs, if worn in uniform, must look natural and conform to the above regulations.

+If worn, nail polish and noneccentric lipstick will harmonize with the scarlet shade used in various service and dress uniform items, such as the scarlet cord of the green service cap.
 Fingernails with multiple colors and decorative ornamentation are prohibited.
 Nail length will be no longer than 1/4 inch from the tip of the finger.

 No female Marine will be required to remove leg hair except where considered unsightly and cannot be covered with appropriate hosiery.